-Actually, I love all different types of pizza–thin crust, deep dish and all kinds of toppings (still not a big fan of anchovies though).
+Actually, we love all different types of pizza–thin crust, deep dish and all kinds of toppings (still not a big fan of anchovies though).

-What matters most is for ANY pizza to prove great at what it’s trying to be–crisp, chewy, or otherwise.
+What matters most is for ANY pizza – especially an artisan pizza – to prove great at what it’s trying to be–crisp, chewy, or otherwise.
 The dough should be tasty; the sauce not too sweet, not too spicy; and the toppings should be fresh.

-The sauce I’d use–one of the most critical components of a pizza, would have that sweet, ripe tomato taste, and Stanislaus® tomatoes from California provide exactly that.
-And I wouldn’t overpower that great tomato taste with too much seasoning.
-Instead, I prefer just a hint of oregano, anise seed, basil, garlic, and of course, a splash of olive oil.
+The sauce We’d use–one of the most critical components of an artisan pizza, would have that sweet, ripe tomato taste, and Stanislaus® tomatoes from California provide exactly that.
+And we wouldn’t overpower that great tomato taste with too much seasoning.
+Instead, we prefer just a hint of oregano, anise seed, basil, garlic, and of course, a splash of olive oil.